NEIDTM/NEIDTM/README.md

 ## 🚀 Projects

-- **DiscordBot-VoiceManager** – A bot for creating and managing private voice channels on Discord.
+- [**DiscordBot-VoiceManager**](https://github.com/NEIDTM/DiscordBot-VoiceManager) – A bot for creating and managing voice channels on Discord.
+- [**TelegramBot-VideoDownloader**](https://github.com/NEIDTM/TelegramBot-VideoDownloader) - A Telegram bot for downloading videos from X (Twitter) and Pinterest with automatic conversion to MP4.

 Check out my [repositories](https://github.com/NEIDTM?tab=repositories) for more projects.